sspanak/tt9/docs/help/help.en.md

 If you are still learning to use T9 and need to switch back occasionally, or you find it more convenient to type new words using QWERTY, swipe the Left F4 key to switch to a different keyboard.
 See the [virtual keys overview](#virtual-keys-overview) for more information.

 Most other keyboards allow switching back to Traditional T9 by holding the spacebar or the "change language" key.
 Check the respective readme or manual for more info.

+#### I can't change the language on a touchscreen phone
+First, make sure you have enabled all desired languages from Settings → Languages.
+Then hold the [Left F4 key](#left-f4-key-the-bottom-left-key) to change the language.